stnolting/captouch/README.md

 :bulb: The touch pads also work if a finger directly touches the pad creating an ohmic contact.
 Hence, the controller can also be used to turn _bare_ copper contacts into touch buttons (like the [FOMU FPGA board](https://tomu.im/fomu.html) "buttons").
 The approach using this controller is more reliable then just using copper pads as direct input.
+However, this is not really recommended (ESD!).

 ### Example Setup

 My test setups implements 3 capacitive buttons.
 Each button is tied to the IO supply (3.3.V) via 1M pull-up resistors.
-The actual pads are made from kitchen aluminum foil wrapped around bare copper wires and are insulated with two layers of _Tesafilm_ (transparent Scotch Tape).
+The actual pads are made from kitchen aluminum foil wrapped around bare copper wires and are **insulated** with two layers of _Tesafilm_ (transparent Scotch Tape).
 The FPGA is an Intel Cyclone IV running at 100MHz.
 The four left-most LEDs are used to display the `captouch` controller status: "calibration done" status (`ready_o`) on the far-left followed by three LEDs showing the current touch button states (`touch_o`).